-GLOBAL GOVVIES continue under some pressure (outside the data influence in the GILT) in the face of the US EQUITIES recovery (also based on last week's stressors abating in a way that ended a brief GOVVIES sharp 'haven' rally.)
+GLOBAL GOVVIES had cleaned up after recent pressure (outside the data influence in the GILT) in the face of the US EQUITIES recovery (also based on last week's stressors abating in a way that ended a brief GOVVIES sharp 'haven' rally.)

-Yet the anticipated weak data will likely provide some support on selloffs, as we are seeing at present.
+Yet as we had anticipated, the sustained weak data is providing some support on selloffs.
 This is also apparent in EMERGING CURRENCIES that were under some pressure early this week despite the continued US EQUITIES bid (more on all that below.)

-Courtesy Repeat of Monday's Quick Take
+Another Courtesy Repeat of Monday's Quick Take

-The FRONT MONTH S&P 500 FUTURE early November push above weekly topping line (broken red line on weekly chart through last Friday http://bit.ly/350tzKG) set the stage for the extended seasonal rally.
+The FRONT MONTH S&P 500 FUTURE early November push above weekly topping line (broken red line on weekly chart through last Friday http://bit.ly/35OtzKG) set the stage for the extended seasonal rally.
 That was after a major August break and September's subsequent failure above 3,000 (short of the 3,029.50 July high.)